7 Day Bali Itinerary For First Timers | How To Spend A Week In Bali

 Where to Stay in Bali – Bali Accommodation Options

 You are spoilt for choice when it comes to Bali accommodation as Bali has a plethora of accommodation options available.
+So if you are travelling Bali solo, on your honeymoon, with friends or family with kids to Bali, there is accommodation to suit all types and budgets.
 Here is a quick overview of some of the areas you could choose to stay.

 South Bali, which includes Kuta is packed with beautiful beaches, fancy restaurants, posh cafes and cool party places.
 If you don’t want to stay in party central Kuta, then go a little north to Seminyak or Canggu or south of Kuta to South Kuta Jimbaran or Uluwatu.
 These places offer a less party atmosphere and attract honeymooners and families who just want to enjoy everything Bali has to offer.
 And they aren’t too far away from Kuta if you want to party.
 Here are some suggestions of places to stay in Bali that are based on first-hand and friend’s experiences.
 If you can suggest a place that you have stayed please leave the name in the comments below.